 The hybrid kit allows the system to be set up in series with a conventional water heater.
 This means the hot water heater can simply act as storage or conventionally when it’s cloudy.
 Users do not need to disengage or shut off the Heliatos 4 Panel hot water heater.

 The Heliataos 4 Panel solar water heating system is the least resilient to cold on the list.
 It is not resilient to freezing in the slightest, and the warranty will not cover damage from freezing.
 The manufacturer even recommends a product that uses propylene glycol like the Duda 30 Tube.

-Each of the pipes is stainless steel like the Sunbank solar water heater.
+Each of the pipes is stainless steel like the Sunbank hot water heater.
 The solar panels are aluminum and glazed polycarbonate.
 This makes these panels very resilient.
 Perhaps more resilient to hail than the Sunbank or Duda 30 Tube solar water heater.

 This also means that these solar panels should work in the winter.
 They may not be very efficient, but they should collect something assuming there’s direct sunlight.